sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_02.rst

 | µ\ :sub:`rc` = µ\ :sub:`..` + α\ :sub:`r` + β\ :sub:`c`

-That is, there’s nothing *special* about the group means that you couldn’t predict perfectly by knowing all the marginal means.
-And that’s our null hypothesis, right there.
-The alternative hypothesis is that
+That is, there is nothing *special* about the group means that you could not predict perfectly by knowing all the marginal means.
+And that is our null hypothesis, right there.
+The alternative hypothesit is that

 | µ\ :sub:`rc` ≠ µ\ :sub:`..` + α\ :sub:`r` + β\ :sub:`c`

 for at least one group rc in our table.
 However, statisticians often like to write this slightly differently.
-They’ll usually define the specific interaction associated with group rc to be some number, awkwardly referred to as αβ\ :sub:`rc`, and then they will say that the alternative hypothesis is that
+They will usually define the specific interaction associated with group rc to be some number, awkwardly referred to as αβ\ :sub:`rc`, and then they will say that the alternative hypothesit is that

 | µ\ :sub:`rc` = µ\ :sub:`..` + α\ :sub:`r` + β\ :sub:`c` + αβ\ :sub:`rc`

 where αβ\ :sub:`rc` is non-zero for at least one group.
-This notation is kind of ugly to look at, but it is handy as we’ll see in the next section when discussing how to calculate the sum of squares.
+This notation is kind of ugly to look at, but it is handy as we will see in the next section when discussing how to calculate the sum of squares.

 Calculating sums of squares for the interaction